Centurion Setup Technical Support

 17. The PAUSE command in a DOS Batch does not seem to work.

-18. How do I install an empty directory?
+18. How do I install an empty folder?

 19. After digitally signing the installer, it reports that it is corrupt.